-One might even find and identify the illusive “mushrooms that make you smile.”
-But the website does not mention this.
+Many are those in these parts who hunt the elusive and prized “mushrooms that make you smile.”
+The Federation website stays mum on this topic.
 It does mention the annual mushroom-themed potluck “of massive proportions,” not to mention a “suds ’n “shooms” potluck held jointly with the amateur brewers, and other activities.
-The Federation likes to enjoy itself.
+The Federation enjoys itself.

 And of course, the Fungus Fair is “fungus fun for the whole family,” with exhibits, speakers, cooking demos, activities for children, and a dealer’s room.
 We went once; the place was packed.
 If you want to burst forth into the world of mushrooms, the Fungus Fair is a good place to start.